“Everybody complains about the weather but nobody does anything about it,” said Mark Twain, long before the advent of personal weather stations.

 You still can’t really do anything about the weather but you certainly can measure it, report about it, collect live weather data and send it to the Internet and display the results all over your house.
 That’s been my passion over the past 13 years, and I’ll show you how it’s done.

-Added to the joy of weather data gathering is being a part of a worldwide network of personal weather station owners.
+Adding to the joy of gathering weather data is being a part of a worldwide network of personal weather station owners.
 Aided by today’s hyper-connectivity, it’s a snap to send live weather data to the Internet that can be displayed every three seconds on any computer on the planet.

 Because of this connectivity, everyone in my neighborhood can find out the exact temperature, humidity, wind speed and direction, rainfall amounts, high and low temperatures for the day and dozens of other data points with a single click.
 It’s hyper-local data that’s also aggregated on a worldwide scale.